tizonia/tizonia-openmax-il/README.md

 ```

 > NOTE: The usual disclaimers apply: trust no-one.
-Have a look at the installation script before running it in your system.
+Have a look at the installation script before running it on your system.

 ## Configuration